xvitaly/zswap-cli/docs/configuration-files.md

 # Configuration files

-ZSwap-cli support of getting options from the configuration files.
+zswap-cli support of getting options from the configuration files.

 ## Supported options